alpayH/rigorous/Agent1_Peer_Review/README.md

 # Key Areas for Contribution to the AI Peer Reviewer

-## Agent Development & Specialization
+## 🧠 Agent Development & Specialization
-- Develop specialized agents tailored to different research domains and disciplines.
+- Build domain-specific agents for fields like medicine, economics, and computer science.
-- Evaluate and integrate the best foundation models for specific review tasks (e.g., factual accuracy, clarity, novelty).
+- Identify and integrate optimal foundation models for tasks (e.g., novelty, factual accuracy).

-## Prompt Engineering & Modularity
+## 🧾 Prompt Engineering & Modularity
-- Improve and optimize prompt engineering for existing agents.
+- Improve prompt quality for consistent agent outputs.
-- Refactor agent prompts into modular, easily editable formats (e.g., `.txt`, `.json`) to enable human-in-the-loop feedback and rapid iteration.
+- Refactor prompts into editable formats (e.g., `.txt`, `.json`) for easier debugging and iteration.

-## Feedback Quality & Depth
+## 📝 Feedback Quality & Depth
-- Implement more sophisticated and context-aware feedback mechanisms.
+- Enhance feedback relevance and contextuality.
-- Integrate Visual Language Models (VLMs) to provide structured feedback on figures, charts, and tables.
+- Integrate Visual Language Models (VLMs) for figure and chart critique.
-- Enhance citation feedback:
-  - Correctly identify citation styles (e.g., APA, IEEE, Nature).
+- Fix citation feedback by accurately detecting and formatting styles (APA, IEEE, etc.).
-  - Detect and fix formatting inconsistencies.

-## Accuracy & Reproducibility
+## 🎯 Accuracy & Reproducibility
-- Improve overall analysis accuracy across disciplines and document types.
+- Boost analytical accuracy across formats and domains.
-- Build reproducibility agents that can verify results based on available code and datasets.
+- Develop reproducibility agents that verify results based on shared code and data.

-## Data & Knowledge Integration
+## 📚 Data & Knowledge Integration
-- Aggregate a structured database of:
-  - Publicly available preprints, peer reviews, and final manuscripts to enable RAG (retrieval-augmented generation).
+- Build a RAG-ready database of preprints, reviews, and final papers.
-  - Journal and conference submission guidelines and formatting requirements.
+- Collect journal/conference submission criteria for automatic formatting guidance.

-## Scalability & Performance
+## ⚙️ Scalability & Performance
-- Parallelize the review pipeline to reduce latency and support bulk document processing.
+- Parallelize the review pipeline for speed and batch processing.
-- Add support for multiple document formats (e.g., PDF, `.docx`, LaTeX, Overleaf exports).
+- Support diverse input formats: PDF, `.docx`, LaTeX, Markdown, Overleaf, etc.

 **Share your feedback**: Submit an issue with your ideas and suggestions.
 We want to know what kind of feedback you find useful, what is useless, and what you would expect in an ideal review report!